bobanm/ethereum-basic-demo/README.md

 The contract is deployed on L1 testnets:

-- Ropsten
-- Rinkeby
-- Goerli
-- Kovan
+- Sepolia

 And also on L2 testnets:

-- Optimism Kovan
+- Optimism Sepolia
-- Arbitrum Rinkeby
+- Arbitrum Sepolia

-Head to https://boban.ninja/refunder/, point your MetaMask to any of those networks, and make some transfers and refunds.
+Head to https://boban.ninja/refunder/, point your wallet to any of those networks, and make some transfers and refunds.